What is Automated Imaging?

 Automated imaging spans across many industries.
 The macro objects being imaged can include fluorescent amplicons in a DNA sequencer, stained or labeled cells and tissue samples in diagnostic/life science instrumentation, fine pitch features on a semiconductor wafer, and thin-film transistors in an LCD display.
 A few key attributes allow us to design optimal positioning systems with automated imaging: field of view, magnification and numerical aperture, imaging resolution, and depth of field.

-Field of View The field of view (FOV) is the size of the area able to be captured by the imaging system at one time.
+Field of View The field of view (FOV) is the size of the area able to be captured by the automated imaging system at one time.
 In an optical imaging system, the FOV equals the image sensor dimensions divided by the total magnification.
 For example, with a CMOS sensor that is 14 by 16 millimeters, and with a total magnification of 20X, the field of view will be 700 by 800 microns.
-The sample being imaged is generally many times larger than the FOV, and this is where the XY stage comes in.
+The sample being imaged by the system is generally many times larger than the FOV, and this is where the XY stage comes in.
 Its mission is to image some or all of the sample by moving it and the imaging system relative to each other in two axes while acquiring numerous images of individual fields of view.

-Magnification and Numerical Aperture The magnification in an optical imaging system is generally determined by the choice of objective.
+Magnification and Numerical Aperture The magnification in an automated optical imaging system is generally determined by the choice of objective.
 Though in infinity corrected optical systems, the total magnification will be the product of both the objective and the tube lens magnifications.
 As described above, the imaging sensor size and the total magnification determine the FOV in optical imaging systems.
 The objective’s numerical aperture (NA) is equally as important as the magnification because it is key to the resolving power.
 The NA is equal to the sine of the half-angle of the cone of light entering the objective, and sets the system’s optical resolution.

 Imaging Resolution Imaging resolution can vary over a wide range and is key to determining the appropriate level of stage technology to deploy in any given application.
-In optical systems, there are 2 resolutions to consider: the geometric resolution and the optical resolution.
+In automated optical systems, there are 2 resolutions to consider: the geometric resolution and the optical resolution.
 Geometric resolution is simply the FOV size divided by the number of pixels in the image sensor.
 In the previous example (a FOV of 700 x 800 microns), if the imaging sensor had 2800 x 3200 pixels, the geometric resolution would be 0.25 microns.
 The optical resolution is set by diffraction theory—it is equal to the wavelength of light, divided by a NA of 2.
 As an example, for yellow light (0.55 micron), and an NA of 0.5, the optical resolution will equal 0.55 micron.
 If the geometric resolution is coarser than the optical resolution, you are throwing away resolution.
 At the other extreme, a geometric resolution considerably finer than the optical resolution provides no additional information.
 The best compromise is typically a two-fold oversampling, with the geometric resolution being 2 times as fine as the optical resolution.
 We pay careful attention to the optical resolution since it sets the performance requirement for the X and Y positioning axes.
 Our goal is to select a stage technology which delivers position resolution that is at least 5 times finer than the optical resolution.
 Applications vary widely with respect to imaging resolution and appropriate stage technology, as shown in Figure 3.

 |Imaging application||Imaging resolution||Stage technology|